The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Modify the SAN to ESXi/ESX host LUN ID mappings.
 Contact your storage administrator or storage vendor to assist you in configuring the LUN presentation appropriately.
-Request they present the data LUN(s) with exactly the same LUN ID(s) to all ESXi/ESX hosts.
+They must present the data LUN(s) with exactly the same LUN ID(s) to all ESXi/ESX hosts.

 Note: It is a better practice to assign the LUN to a new, previously unused LUN ID and present that ID to the cluster, this helps to avoid potential conflicts.

-- Once the LUN ID presentation changes have been applied, restart the affected ESXi/ESX hosts to detect the new configuration.
-This can be done using a rolling reboot approach, migrating virtual machines off each host in turn, using vMotion.
+- After the LUN ID presentation changes are applied, restart the affected ESXi/ESX hosts to detect the new configuration.
+You can do this by using a rolling reboot approach, migrating virtual machines off each host in turn using vMotion.

-- Once all ESXi/ESX hosts in the cluster have been rebooted you see a consistent LUN ID across all hosts.
+- After all ESXi/ESX hosts in the cluster are rebooted, you see a consistent LUN ID across all hosts.